The Jules Engel Preservation Project

 In recognition of Jules' brilliant career as educator and artist, CalArts became a major supportor of this effort to preserve his legacy.
 The work of the project fulfills the commitments, made individually and on the part of our community to our friend, mentor, collaborator and inspiration, and guarantees that his achievement will be available to future generations of students, scholars and cinema lovers everywhere.

 Many new preserved prints were screened at the Jules Engel Retrospective Tribute at the REDCAT Theatre in Los Angeles on November 23, 2003, presented by Cal Arts and Center for Visual Music.
-Several new preserved prints currently travel in CVM's Essential Visual Music: Rare Classics Program.
+Several new preserved prints were featured in CVM's Essential Visual Music: Rare Classics Program.
 Please contact CVM regarding the titles listed above which have been preserved by CVM.
 Currently, the project has begun transferring these films to high definition for greater access.
-Contributions to the project will help continue this work, and support the completion of our upcoming DVD of these films.
+Contributions to the project will help continue this work, and allow us to place more of his films online at CVM's Video On Demand Channel.

 Photo by Chris Meeks